What are Layer 2 Blockchain Solutions?

 Scalability is the ability of a system to handle increased load or traffic.
 In the context of blockchains, it is the ability to process more transactions per second (TPS) in order to meet the growing demands of users, something that layer 1 networks really struggle with.

 A good analogy would be to imagine adding bricks to a pile – only, instead of adding each new brick to the top of the pile, you’re adding it to the bottom.
-Every new brick requires the whole pile of existing bricks to be lifted up before it can be added – but that pile is constantly growing and becoming heavier, and there is also more demand than ever for new bricks to be added.
+To add a new brick, you have to pick up all of the existing bricks.
+Plus, that pile is constantly growing and becoming heavier, and there is also more demand than ever for new bricks to be added.
 So each new add becomes a heavier, slower job.
 On one hand, the sheer computational power required to complete this process is what keeps the network – and your crypto – secure.
 But on the other hand, it renders the system totally impractical for day-to-day use.